Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations

 \subsection{Extractive Rationales via Binary Latent Variables}

-First, we define a neural module $\mathcal{R}$ extracting the rationale from the input.
-An extractive rationale is a sufficient and minimal subset of input units (e.g., tokens for language or super-pixels for images) that is a significant indicator of a model's prediction \cite{DBLP:conf/emnlp/LeiBJ16}.
-In Fig.~\ref{fig:overview}a, we see an example from the natural language inference task \cite{DBLP:conf/emnlp/BowmanAPM15} (details in \Cref{sec:tasks}), where the extractive rationale is a set of tokens from the premise and hypothesis (``bicycle race'' and ``riding bikes'', as highlighted) that are key features for the label (\textit{entailment}).
+We define a neural module $\mathcal{R}$ that selects an ER from the input.
+An ER is a minimal sufficient subset of input parts (e.g., tokens for text or super-pixels for images) most responsible for the model's prediction \cite{DBLP:conf/emnlp/LeiBJ16}.
+In Fig.~\ref{fig:overview}a, we see an example from the natural language inference task \cite{DBLP:conf/emnlp/BowmanAPM15} (details in \Cref{sec:tasks}), where the ER is \{``men'', ``people'', ``bicycle race'', ``riding bikes''\}, the most responsible units for the prediction (\textit{entailment}).

-We model rationales using a series of binary latent variables ($z_i^r \in \mathcal{Z}^r$) defined over the $N$ input units.
-An input unit becomes a part of the rationale \emph{iff} the variable takes value 1 for that unit.
-Following \cite{DBLP:conf/acl/BastingsAT19}, we adapt a reparameterization strategy to learn these binary latent selectors directly using backpropagation.
-Instead of modeling each latent variable with a Bernoulli distribution, we use a Hard Kumaraswamy (referred as $\operatorname{HardKuma}$) distribution \cite{DBLP:conf/acl/BastingsAT19} that allows binary outcomes and facilitates optimization via backpropagation.
-The parameters of the neural network $\mathcal{R}$ are denoted by $\theta^r$ that estimates the $\operatorname{HardKuma}$ variables for each input unit.
-We also encourage the rationale to be terse, and we control the sparsity using an $L_1$ relaxation defined by the tractable Kumaraswamy CDF.
+We model the selection of ERs using a series of latent variables ranging from $[0, 1]$ ($z_i^r \in \mathcal{Z}^r$) over the $N$ input units.
+A unit becomes a part of the ER \emph{iff} its associated variable takes value 1.
+Following \cite{DBLP:conf/acl/BastingsAT19}, we use the Hard Kumaraswamy distribution (referred to as $\operatorname{HardKuma}$) as the reparameterization strategy to learn these latent selectors using backpropagation.
+The parameters of the neural module $\mathcal{R}$ are denoted by $\theta^r$, which estimate the $\operatorname{HardKuma}$ variables for the input units.
+We also encourage the ERs to be terse, and we control the sparsity using an $L_1$ relaxation defined by the tractable Kumaraswamy~CDF.